 As a restoration contractor, you can anticipate that your insurance company will conduct an annual premium audit.
 Insurance companies conduct audits to ensure the premiums you’re paying are in line with the amount of coverage they’re providing.

-The auditor's initial contact is either by phone or mail, and you’re generally given a week or two to prepare.
-The auditor will let you know in advance what records need to be examined so you can have those documents available.
+The auditor’s initial contact is either by phone or mail, and you’re generally given a week or two to prepare.
+The auditor will let you know in advance what records need to be examined to have those documents available.
 In most cases, you can’t deny the auditor access to requested records; chances are, there’s a clause in your policy stating that by purchasing the coverage, you agree to the audit process.
-If the auditor finds evidence of fraud, it’s reported to the insurance company and the state government's appropriate investigative unit.
+If the auditor finds evidence of fraud, it’s reported to the insurance company and the state government’s appropriate investigative unit.